wangtz19/NetMamba/README.md

 Note that you should replace variable in the `< >` format with your actual values.

 ## Checkpoint
 The pre-trained checkpoint of NetMamba is available for download on our [huggingface repo](https://huggingface.co/wangtz/NetMamba).
 Feel free to access it at your convenience.
-If you require any other type of checkpoints, please contact us via [email](wangtz23@mails.tsinghua.edu.cn).
+If you require any other type of checkpoints, please contact us via email (wangtz23@mails.tsinghua.edu.cn).

 ## Citation
 ```